 Does copper have a very high or low melting point?
 This question is tricky – answering this requires understanding other metals’ melting points.
 No doubt that copper itself has a high melting point.
 But there are some metals whose melting is even higher than this metal.

 Answers to this question require comparing copper with some other popular metals.
-Here is a table showing the melting points of different metals.
+Here is a table showing the melting points of several metals commonly used in industry and manufacturing.

 Material | Melting Point |